 - Regular emails with information about upcoming events, topic meetings, and book groups; recording information for The League Presents and other recorded events; opportunities to get involved; issues we are working on; LWVN election information; and more

-- Invitations to annual events such as the LWVN holiday party, fundraising opportunities, and the annual meeting
+- Invitations to annual events such as the LWVN holiday party, fundraising opportunities, program planning, and Annual Meeting

 - Alerts to encourage you to communicate with your elected representatives at the state and national level.